nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 The `redo` command does the opposite — it calls `Model#redoResiReg()`, which adds the current state to `undoStatesStack` and set `currState` to the last entry in
-`redoStatesStack`, the next residence regulation state, and restores the residence regulation to that state.
+`redoStatesStack`, the next ResiReg state, and restores the ResiReg to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If `redoStatesStack` is empty, then there are no undone ResiReg states to restore.
 The `redo` command uses `Model#canRedoResiReg()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.